,

 • Choose the Yeti X if you stream or podcast seriously and value the LED level meter, smart knob and finer control — the metering alone makes it easier to nail consistent levels.

 Because both are sensitive condensers, a little room treatment goes a long way — see acoustic treatment for home studios.
-For more recommendations, browse the microphones category.
+If you want to weigh either Yeti against the field, browse our roundup of the best USB condenser microphones or the wider microphones category.

 Frequently asked questions